 What Is Road Risk Only Insurance?

+In simple terms, a road risk insurance allows you to drive any vehicle trusted to your care.
 Road Risk only insurance is a policy taken out most often by people that work with cars to be able to take the cars on the road, even though they don't own them or have a specific policy in their name for each car.

 Common uses of road risks insurance include motor tradesmen, such as mechanics that have to transport the cars they work on, car sales such as showrooms and auctions, as well as some business-use vehicles to assist tradesmen on the job.

-This type of road risk policy, or road risk only policy, will cover the cars you work on for third party only, third party, theft and fire, or comprehensive.
+This type of road risk insurance policy, or road risk only policy, will cover the cars you work on for third party only, third party, theft and fire, or comprehensive.
 The options can be more or less flexible depending on the policy provider.

 The road risk only policy will not include any other business cover, such as public liability, employer's liability, commercial, or commercial fleet insurance, but a road risk policy can be taken out with a commercial policy.